PercussiveRepair/nyum/_recipes/waffle_batter.md

 >
 > Pour in milk mixture, eggs, vanilla extract, and melted butter.
 Stir until well combined.
 Mixture should be thick and viscous.
 >
-> Cook in a preheated waffle maker using 1/2 cup of batter per waffle.
+> Cook in a preheated waffle maker using½ cup of batter per waffle.
 >
 > Serve hot with syrup, fresh berries, and/or whipped cream